kelvinkoon/kelvinkoon.github.io/content/posts/exploring-efficient-pokemon-ddb-schemas.md

 -   Filtering teams by certain Pokémon
     -   eg. return all teams with Arcanine and Palafin

 I structured the API endpoints so clients were required to provide both a format and date.
-This allowed me to create a composite key to act as the sort key (eg. `gen9vgc2023regulationc#2023-04-11`) with a global secondary index (GSI).
+This allowed me to create a composite key to act as the sort key (eg. `gen9vgc2023regulationc#2023-04-11`).
+In addition, a global secondary index (GSI) was added to the composite key for querying.
 Thus, the first use-case is fulfilled through this schema design.

 The second use-case is a bit more interesting in how it can be tackled.
 Let's take a look at two options.